 Families with children relocating to Italy are often concerned about choosing a school in Italy that will best suit their children’s needs.
 The system of education in Italy has a large state sector and a smaller, more specialised private sector.

 Foreign parents should take some time to evaluate their priorities and those of their children before choosing the institution they will attend.
+Education in Italy is compulsory from the ages of six to 16.

-Scuola dell'infanzia (three to six years old)
+- Scuola dell'infanzia (three to six years old)

-Scuola primaria (six to 11 years old)
+- Scuola primaria (six to 11 years old)

-Scuola secondaria di primo grado (11 to 14 years old)
+- Scuola secondaria di primo grado (11 to 14 years old)

-Scuola secondaria di secondo grado (14 to 19 years old)
+- Scuola secondaria di secondo grado (14 to 19 years old)

-Education in Italy is compulsory from the ages of six to 16, and locals place a high value on secondary schooling as well as university.
+Italians place a high value on secondary schooling as well as tertiary education.

 Public schools in Italy

-Most Italians send their children to state schools and those that send their children elsewhere often do so because they prefer their child's education to be rooted in alternative teaching methods or a particular religion (most commonly Catholicism).
+Most Italians send their children to state schools and those that send their children elsewhere often do so because they prefer their child's education to be rooted in alternative teaching methods or a religion (most commonly Catholicism).

-Despite attempts at uniformity, however, it is widely acknowledged that education in northern Italy is of a higher standard than in the south.
-Furthermore, options and standards can be subject to decline in rural areas.
-Expats planning to live outside urban centres should take this into consideration when choosing a school.
+Despite attempts at uniformity, it is widely acknowledged that education in northern Italy is of a higher standard than in the south.
+Options and standards also vary in rural areas.
+Expats planning to live outside urban centres should consider this when choosing a school.